Every day life for a police constable (PC) presents a new challenge, dealing with different situations and maintaining order.

 The PC role comes with a lot of responsibility and is a source of great pride.

 There are many misconceptions associated with being a police officer, so if you have any burning questions we'll do our best to address them.
-If you're still unsure after reading through this PC recruitment section why not speak to the experts at one of our recruitment workshops.
+If you're still unsure after reading through this recruitment information why not speak to the experts at one of our recruitment workshops.